KacperKozak/light-trails/README.md

 ## Trails

-To make an animation, first of all, we have to start with `trail()` function.
+First of all, to make an animation we have to start with `trail()` function.
-Under this name, you can find a combination of *renderer* (by default it's a HTML/CSS renderer) and set of *operators* which describes animation steps.
+Under this name, you can find a combination of *renderer* (by default it's a HTML/CSS renderer) and a set of *operators* discarding animation steps.

 There is a example of fade in trail: